 What is coronavirus (COVID-19)?

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as MERS-CoV and SARS (Cov).
-The official name for this new disease, not previously seen in humans, is COVID-19.
-On 11 March 2020, the World Health Organization (WHO) categorised it as a ‘pandemic’ which, in WHO terms, is ‘the worldwide spread of a disease’.
+The official name for this new disease is COVID-19.

 COVID-19 spreads where there is close contact between people.
 If someone with the virus coughs or exhales and is close to someone else, the other person could catch it by breathing in droplets of infected fluid.
 People can also catch it by touching contaminated surfaces or objects.
 Most people infected with the virus have mild symptoms and recover, but some experience more serious illness and may need hospital care.
 People over 40 seem to be more vulnerable, as are those with weakened immune systems or an underlying health condition such as diabetes, cancer and lung disease.
 The virus also appears to have a disproportionate impact on people from ethnic minorities.